IMAGINARY9/i18nsmith/README.md

 1. Install pnpm (if you don't have it).
 2. Add `@i18nsmith/cli` to your project (once it’s published) or run the CLI from this monorepo.
 3. Run `i18nsmith diagnose` to detect any existing locale files, runtime adapters, or provider scaffolds.
 Review the actionable items before continuing (add `--json` for automation or `--report .i18nsmith/diagnostics.json` to persist a report for CI/VS Code tooling).
+4. Run `i18nsmith check` for a guided health report that merges diagnostics + a sync dry-run.
+The command prints actionable items, suggested follow-up commands, and fails CI when blocking issues remain.
-4. Run `i18nsmith init` in your app to generate an `i18n.config.json`.
+5. Run `i18nsmith init` in your app to generate an `i18n.config.json`.
 If `diagnose` found existing assets, pass `--merge` to opt into the guided merge flow so you don’t overwrite what’s already there.
-5. Run `i18nsmith transform --write` to inject `useTranslation` calls and update locale JSON.
+6. Run `i18nsmith transform --write` to inject `useTranslation` calls and update locale JSON.
-6. Keep locale files clean with `i18nsmith sync --check` (CI) or `i18nsmith sync --write` locally.
+7. Keep locale files clean with `i18nsmith sync --check` (CI) or `i18nsmith sync --write` locally.

 See `ARCHITECTURE.md` and `implementation-plan.md` for deeper technical context.